MxBoud/ardublockly/README.md

+# Forked from Ardublockly
+This version of Ardublockly is forked from [Ardublockly][18]'s web page.

 # Ardublockly
 Ardublockly is a visual programming editor for Arduino.
 It is based on Google's [Blockly][1], which has been forked to generate [Arduino][15] code.